Mafalda-SFU/Mafalda-SFU.github.io/docs/README.md

     image_path: /assets/images/cocomaterial/device_desktop_working_code.svg
     excerpt: |
-      There's no need to learn something new, usage of Mafalda SFU is transparent for already developed Mediasoup-based applications.
-You can migrate and scale your application in minutes, instead of months
+      There's no need to learn something new, usage of Mafalda SFU is transparent for both developers and applications code.
+You can create a new media streaming app from scratch or migrate your current Mediasoup-based one and scale them in minutes, instead of months
     title: Same API of Mediasoup
 feature_row2:
   - alt: Network, self management